 These smaller notes are easier to sell as part of a CMBS because a buyer knows that a given project will only represent a small portion of the overall pool.
-Before the widespread adoption of pari passu structures by CMBS industry a single project might have been 20% of the pool in a single CMBS bundle.
+Before the widespread adoption of pari passu structures by CMBS industry, a single project might have been 20% of the pool in a single CMBS bundle.
 Now, usually the biggest notes are only 5% of the total pool.

 Here is how a large commercial loan might be broken up in pari passu pieces and placed into a series of CMBS.
-The commercial loan will typically by made up of a primary note, sometimes called an A-note, and a subordinate note, sometimes called a B-note.
+The commercial loan will typically be made up of a primary note, sometimes called an A-note, and a subordinate note, sometimes called a B-note.
 The A-note will be split up into several different pari passu pieces and placed into different CMBS.
-Typically private parties hold B-notes instead of them being placed into a CMBS.
+Typically, private parties hold B-notes instead of them being placed into a CMBS.

 A single CMBS will be made up of several pari passu pieces of several different A-notes from many different commercial deals.
 The owners of the CMBS then own small pieces of the primary A-note from many different commercial loans.
-All of the loans that go into a CMBS are rated by a rating agency.
+All the loans that go into a CMBS are rated by a rating agency.
 Loans that have a low risk of default are given an “A” rating.
 Riskier loans are given some type of “B” rating.
 These ratings only relate to the risk of default and having nothing in common with the A-note and B-note designations from the original loan.

-The first investors who buy the CMBS are called A-piece investors, because they are buying on the strength of the A-rated loans bundled in the CMBS.
+The first investors who buy the CMBS are called A-piece investors because they are buying on the strength of the A-rated loans bundled in the CMBS.
 These investors will get paid first, but at a lower interest rate.

 However, it is the second group of investors, the B-piece investors, which really control the CMBS market.
 B-piece investors have a subordinate interest to the earlier investors, but get a higher interest rate.
 They are buying the CMBS based on the rate of return of the B-rated loans.
-If a loan defaults or there is some other payment problem, all of the A-piece investors will get paid before any B-piece investor is paid.
+If a loan defaults or there is some other payment problem, all the A-piece investors will get paid before any B-piece investor is paid.
 There are always buyers for the A-rated loans.
 But, if no one is interested in buying the B-rated loans, the CMBS system and market would collapse.
 CMBS are usually organized to appeal to the B-piece investors.

 History of Pari Passu and CMBS